DogeNet-LLC/omgvibe/README.md

 ## What Gets Configured
 ### CodeX
 - `~/.codex/config.toml` is rewritten with OhMyGPT defaults, including the base URL `https://apic1.ohmycdn.com/api/v1/ai/openai/codex-omg/v1`
-- You can pick between `gpt-5` and `gpt-5-codex` while running the wizard
+- The default selection is `gpt-5-codex` (recommended), but you can switch to `gpt-5` during the wizard
 - `~/.codex/auth.json` stores your `OPENAI_API_KEY` for OhMyGPT

 ### Claude Code